blessingaliu/System_Architecture_Bootcamp/Unit_1_python/README.md

 ### 5th Session: Fundamentals of coding with Python continued - List, Dictionary comprehension and Debugging your code

 Finishing up Data Structures overview with List and Dictionary Comprehension.
 I am going to be very honest and confess that this final part still goes over my head, I get the individual components (for loops and if statements) but for some reason when they come together it becomes a bit blurry.
 I'm just going to have to practice them a lot more.
 The rest of the session was spent examining the stack trace and how to debug your code, which I think is a super vital part of being a programmer.
 We learnt some of the different types of errors and what they mean, I have made notes about them :)

+### 6th Session: Introduction to Object Oriented Programming with Python

+Things I have covered in this session

+- Python class(Object oriented programming, inheritance)
+- Working with virtual environments and requirements files
+- Python standard libraries/modules
+- request, math,os, glob, argparse, datetime, random
+- use dir() function to see the methods available in a module
+- Introduction to API